Culture Digitale : un peu de digital, beaucoup de Culture - L'Agence Web pour la Culture

 Vanina Vignal has translated and adapted Stella’s, Dimi’s (TV command) and After the silence’s subtitles.
 She will translate the other films she’ll shoot in Romania.

 Since Stella, she has done a number of translations for other directors.
+Some of the films are listed below.

 In 2008, she also translated Three days in Tanacu, a fiction feature length scenario, for Lucian Pintilie, but its production was interrupted.

-Ashes and Blood (Cendres et sang) by Fanny Ardant
+ASHES AND BLOOD (Cendres et sang) by Fanny Ardant

 Official Selection – Out of Competition – Special screening – Festival de Cannes 2009.